33 things to know before going to Amritapuri ashram in Kerala India

 33. Amritapuri is home to thousands of children from all over the world.
 This ashram is a living example of the ancient Indian ideal where ”the whole world lives as one family.”

-To find out more, check out 21 things I learned at ashram Amritapuri.
+TIP 1: To find out more information about Amritapuri , check out also my second article: 21 things I learned at ashram Amritapuri.

 TIP 2: I wrote 3 articles about Amritapuri altogether.
 Here’s the last one – about my 10 days at Amritapuri and what we did there for so long.
 Have a read.